advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 Absolute objectivity might be thought of as a special case where the potential for subjectivity is zero everywhere.

-For example, in the presence of human subjectivity, I can talk about objectivity in the sense of having potential being experienced by any human.
+For example, in the presence of human subjectivity, I can talk about objectivity in the sense of having potential, being experienced by any human.

 - "The sky is blue", something that feels like a "fact", but is subjective to human experience, our sensory perceptions and language faculties of the brain
 - "For every day, there is a tomorrow", something that feels like a "fact", but is subjective to human semantics of time, missing some edge cases